Diversity in UK Polar Science – Resources

 Useful reference materials – engaging communities

-The following articles and blogs provide with a deeper dive into the array of diversity and inclusion work.
-These texts are hopefully inspiring and can provide with abundant tools to move forward.
+The following links provide with a deeper dive into the array of diversity and inclusion work.
+These resources are hopefully inspiring and can provide with abundant tools to move forward.

 Explore opportunities BAS can offer